ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 The function returns the index position or [-1] to indicate that the character has not been found.
-This works, as we use in Nim typically signed integers, and the valid [string]{.str} index positions are never negative, so it is obvious that a negative [result] is some form of error indication.
+This works, as we use in Nim typically signed integers, and the valid [string] index positions are never negative, so it is obvious that a negative [result] is some form of error indication.
 In a similar way, whenever a function should return a reference or a [pointer], the special value [nil] can be